BolSadguy/Sunmulon-D44X/README.md

 PCBs are compatible with both 24mm and 30mm Sunmulons, though generally they must be installed after the buttons have been mounted.

 This revision of the PCBs is untested, though the changes between this one and the batch I used for testing are minor.

+When ordering on JLCPCB, choose "Specify a location" for the order number.